threefoldfoundation/info_sdk/src/evdc/evdc_upgrade.md

-# How to Upgrade eVDC Capacity by Adding a Node
+# How to Upgrade eVDC Capacity

 To upgrade eVDC Capacity, you can extend your kubernetes cluster by adding an additional worker node, simply through a few clicks.